Hilaria Baldwin Shows Off Amazing Figure In Underwear Workout To Share How To Prevent Abdominal Separation

 “Probably one of the most asked for exercises on my page is diastasis rect aka abdominal separation,” she wrote in the video caption.

 The condition is characterized by a distance created between the right and left abdominal muscles when the fibrous structure that runs down the midline of the abdomen is stretched.
 This more commonly affects pregnant women and newborns.
-Think of a post-pregnancy pooch that just won’t retract, even after the woman has returned to her pre-pregnancy weight.
+Think of a post-pregnancy paunch that just won’t retract, even after the woman has returned to her pre-pregnancy weight.

 “I haven’t posted about this because I didn’t suffer from it with my pregnancies and wanted to do a lot of research before offering solutions,” Baldwin added.

-The workout she says helps prevent this condition in post-pregnancy women consists of a series of movements that strengthen the mid section of the abdomen.
+The workout, she says, helps prevent this condition in post-pregnancy women, and consists of a series of movements that strengthen the mid section of the abdomen.
 In the video, Baldwin can be seen wearing nothing but a black bra and laced lilac underwear, showing off her toned, slim body.

 Probably one of the most asked for exercises on my page is diastasis rect aka abdominal separation.
 I haven’t posted about this because I didn’t suffer from it with my pregnancies and wanted to do a lot of research before offering solutions.
 Most important concept is to CONTRACT AND ZIPPER UP YOUR ABS, RIGHT THROUGH THE MIDDLE OF YOUR TUMMY.
 Think about where the separation is and try to connect it again, through activation of core.
 Maintain this and 1: Releve and tuck hips under and foreword for 10.
 2: Incline forward, pull in tighter through your lower belly, flex feet and pulse for 10.
 3: Stand again, releve and shake hips side to side for 20.
 3 sets of all 3 exercises.
 YOU MUST MAINTAIN CONTRACTION, OR IT WONT WORK.
 Do daily in am and pm…share with your friends so you can help them too #wegotthis2018 ps wardrobe choice is to show proper form.
 All fashion police will be blocked immediately ????????♀️